agneevX/home-assistant/README.md

 opkg install netdata
 ```

-Add to Home Assistant with the Netdata integration.
+Add the Netdata integration to Home Assistant.

 **Using `vnstat` to get total daily/monthly usage**